 Prevailing winds are winds that blow consistently in a given direction over a particular region on Earth.
 Due to factors such as uneven heating from the Sun and the Earth's rotation, these winds vary at different latitudes on Earth.
 Prevailing winds are important for determining locations of wind farms in order to generate electricity.

 Prevailing winds also determine the amount of rainfall that different regions get.
 In Southeastern Asia, these winds result in the formation of monsoons and deserts.
-The West coast of South and North America receives abundant rain during the winter due to these winds as well.
+The West coast of South and North America receives abundant rain during the winter due to these winds.

-The sun heats up the area around the equator because it shines so directly down on the Earth there.
-As seen in figure 1, this expands the air, making it less dense which leads to rising air.
-As this air rises, it cools, this makes the air lose its water vapour as rain.
-This air then circulates around to roughly 30 degrees north and south.
-However the wind doesn't flow directly up, because the Earth rotates.
+The equator receives the most direct sunlight, resulting in the planet's warmest temperatures being near the equator.
+As seen in Figure 1, heat expands the air, making it less dense which leads to rising air.
+As the air rises, it cools, making the air lose its water vapour as rain.
+This air then circulates around to roughly 30 degrees north or south.
+The wind doesn't flow directly up, because the Earth rotates.
 This rotation causes the wind to have a higher speed in the Eastern direction relative to the ground at high latitudes (see Coriolis effect), which results in a variety of prevailing winds.

-Not all of the air moves back towards the equator however, and some continues towards the poles, until it reaches the 60 degree latitude where it meets cold air from the poles.
-These winds are known as the westerlies.
-At this point, the warm air rises and most flows back towards the 30 degree latitude.
+Not all of the air moves back towards the equator though.
+When the air reaches approximately 60 degrees latitude (North or South), it meets cold air from the poles.
+These winds are known as the Westerlies.
+At this point, the warm air rises and most of it flows back towards the 30 degree latitude mark.
 This creates the Ferrel cells of Figure 1.

-The final regions are at the poles, from the 60 degree latitude to the 90 degree latitudes.
+The final regions are at the poles, from 60 degrees latitude to 90 degrees latitude.
 This wind cools towards the poles and sinks to the surface, and recirculates.
-This creates what are known as the polar Hadley cell or polar cell.
+This creates what is known as the Polar Hadley cell or Polar cell.